 Cranberry ginger ale punch is a Christmas party favorite made in under 5 minutes.
 Make with or without alcohol!
-Simple to make with only cranberry juice, ginger ale and spices.
-An elegant and pretty punch to serve at your holiday parties, your guests will never guess how easy it is to make!
-Bring out your favorite cocktail glasses and impress them all!
+Simple to mix with only cranberry juice, ginger ale and spices.
+An elegant and festive drink to serve at your holiday parties, your guests will never guess how easy it is to make!
+Bring out your favorite cocktail glasses and impress them all this holiday season.

 Last week I shared with you my front porch decked out for Christmas.
 Everyone loved this little tray that has a container of cranberry Christmas punch and little champagne glasses filled with the fun holiday punch.
 It looks elegant and time consuming, but I whipped this up in under 5 minutes!